artecs-group/RVfpga-sim-addons/Computer_Organization/Lab4/README.md

 Then, analyze in-depth the program provided in the ```LedsSwitches_C-Lang``` project (located at: ```/home/rvfpga/Simuladores_EC_24-25/RVfpga/Projects/LedsSwitches_C-Lang```), which performs the same functionality as the introductory code but which is written in assembly.

-Finally, run the codes in the RVfpga-ViDBo simulator.
+Finally, run the codes in the RVfpga-ViDBo simulator or on the FPGA board.

 ## Exercise 2